AlfredArouna/traIXroute/README.md

 # traIXroute (version for Hackathon IXP Country Jedi ONLY!!!)

-Custom version of IXP Country Jedi can be found here: https://github.com/santiagorr/ixp-country-jedi/tree/for-traIXroute
+Custom version of IXP Country Jedi can be found here:

+https://github.com/santiagorr/ixp-country-jedi/tree/for-traIXroute

-After you have created the traixroute.json file from the get_measurements script of IXP Country Jedi's tools, you must run traIXroute with this format:
+After you have created the traixroute.json file from the get_measurements step of IXP Country Jedi's scripts, you must run traIXroute with this format:

 python3 traIXroute.py -r ../path/to/traixroute.json -c CountryCode (iso3166-1)

-An example for Sweeden:
+An example for Sweden:

 python3 traIXroute.py -r ../ixp-country-jedi/example/traixroute.json -c SE